DEADLINE 6 OCTOBRE 2019

 Applicants are expected to run independent and innovative projects.
-They should be open to interdisciplinary collaborations with other research groups in Bordeaux.
+They should be open to interdisciplinary collaborations with other research groups in Bordeaux including basic research and clinical teams.
 Candidates are primarily expected to be at an early stage of their independent research career (with 2-10 years of post-doctoral experience) but more senior applications may be considered as well.
 All disciplines aiming to improve the understanding or the management of cancer are welcome, including biological, clinical, physical, chemical and computer sciences, public health, epidemiology, mathematics, humanities and social sciences… Possible links with BRIO’s programmes (geriatric oncology, sarcomas, tumour micro-environment) will be considered as a bonus.
 Applicants should be fluent in English.
 Knowledge of French is not mandatory.

-Applicants are invited to submit – deadline: November 12th, 2018 – a detailed biography and publication record together with a 5-10 page summary of their research achievements and project proposal as well as 2-4 references or recommendation letters to: firstname.lastname@example.org
+Applicants are invited to submit – deadline: October 6th, 2019 – a detailed biography and publication record together with a 5-10 page summary of their research achievements and project proposal as well as 2-4 references or recommendation letters (combined in one document if possible) to: email@example.com

-Short-listed candidates will be interviewed in Bordeaux on November 27th, by BRIO’s scientific advisory board, which includes medical and research cancer experts as well as members of the pharma industry and biotech.
-Financial help towards travel costs will be provided.
-Selected candidates will be asked to apply for start-up funding such as FRM « amorçage » (Fondation pour la Recherche Médicale), Junior chair IDEX Bordeaux, ANR support or ERC funding.
-Additional financial support is presently being discussed for this position.
+Short-listed candidates will be interviewed in Bordeaux on November 5th, by BRIO’s scientific advisory board, which includes medical and research cancer experts as well as members of the pharma industry and biotech.
+Selected candidates will be asked to apply for start-up funding such as FRM “amorçage” (Fondation pour la Recherche Médicale), Junior chair IDEX Bordeaux, ANR support or ERC funding… Additional financial support is presently being discussed for this position.